NgiapPuoyKoh/ai-chat-annotator/README.md

 #### Application Functionality

-- User can request or perform password change
+- User can request or perform a password change
 - Profile page to include role type
 - User comes online will trigger an alert (flash message) to a Moderator
 - Moderator who is available will be alerted when a user logins